For a general discussion of our modelisation of video games in TTRPGs, see our video games writeups FAQ.

 It is necessary to have some omni-gel, and a software library that includes the item you wish to produce.
 A typical example of the latter is a spare parts library for a range of products by a given manufacturer.

-Expensive equipment presumably comes with a parts library bundled in, and some libraries (such as bypass circuitry for electronic locks, which consume a lot more omni-gel than most applications) are presumably illegal.
+Expensive equipment presumably comes with a parts library bundled in.
+But some libraries (such as bypass circuitry for electronic locks, which consume a lot more omni-gel than most applications) are presumably illegal.

 A trained person with emergency medicine and battlefield medicine software, plus a good reservoir of medi-gel, can go beyond the usual first aid.